fboucquez/symbol-bootstrap/docs/decrypt.md

   -h, --help                 It shows the help of this command.
   --destination=destination  (required) The destination decrypted file to create.
 The destination file must not exist.

   --password=password        The password to use to decrypt the source file into the destination file.
-Keep this
+Bootstrap prompts
-                             password in a secure place!
+                             for a password by default, can be provided in the command line (--password=XXXX) or disabled in the command line (--noPassword).

   --source=source            (required) The source encrypted yml file to be decrypted.